microsoft/azure-iot-developer-kit/docs/_projects/08-air-traffic-control-simulator/08-air-traffic-control-simulator-04.md

 <a name="Overview"></a>
 ## Overview ##

-In the previous session, your flight instructor created an [Azure Stream Analytics](https://azure.microsoft.com/services/stream-analytics/) job that analyzes incoming data for aircraft that are too close together.
-He or she also created a pair of Event Hubs: one to provide input to the Stream Analytics job, and another to receive output.
+In the previous session, you or your peer created an [Azure Stream Analytics](https://azure.microsoft.com/services/stream-analytics/) job that analyzes incoming data for aircraft that are too close together.
+Additionally, you created a pair of Event Hubs: one to provide input to the Stream Analytics job, and another to receive output.

-In this lab, you will close the loop by marrying what you built in Labs 1 and 2 with what the instructor built in [Lab 3]({{"/docs/projects/air-traffic-control-simulator-03/" | absolute_url }}) to assemble a complete end-to-end solution.
-First, you will modify the Azure Function you wrote in [Lab 2]({{"/docs/projects/air-traffic-control-simulator-02/" | absolute_url }}) to transmit flight data to the shared input hub — the one that provides input to Stream Analytics — so Stream Analytics *and* the ATC app presented at the end of the previous session can see all of the aircraft in the room.
+In this lab, you will close the loop by marrying what you built in Labs 1 and 2 with the Event Hubs and Azure Stream Analytics query built in [Lab 3]({{"/docs/projects/air-traffic-control-simulator-03/" | absolute_url }}) to assemble a complete end-to-end solution.
+First, you will modify the Azure Function you wrote in [Lab 2]({{"/docs/projects/air-traffic-control-simulator-02/" | absolute_url }}) to transmit flight data to the shared input hub — the one that provides input to Stream Analytics — so Stream Analytics *and* the ATC app presented at the end of the previous session can see all of the aircraft.

 ![The ATC app with many planes in flight]({{"/assets/images/mini-solution/air-traffic-control-simulator/lab4/atc-app.png" | absolute_url }})